m0rgu3/random-chat-app/chatting-app/README.md

-will prepare after the full completion of the chatting app. enjoy fellas.
+will right readme after the full completion of the chatting app. enjoy fellas.